BlakeCLewis/MyPiLN/README.md

 - This is the state of the kiln during the above 1000C test:
 3 porcelain teminal blocks, with appliance high temp wire, each block feeds 1 section/2 elements.
 ![:::](./kiln_element_wiring.png)

+- PID with C algorithm:

+      This is a work in progress and I have not finish testing these instructions;
+      My implementation of a PID algorithm that is optimaized for a system that can only add heat;
+      error = Setpoint - Currrent_temp;
+      Pterm = Kp * error;
+      Iterm = Summation (Ki * error), constrained by (Imin <= Iterm <= Imax);
+      Dterm = Kd (error - previous_error);
+      Cterm = Kc * (Current_temp - room_temp)/100.

+      Cterm:

+          Kc = 6;
+          Steady state term, required amount of energy to maintain temp, linear, inverse proportional to r-value of kiln;
+          This is my solution to the oscillating I could not tune out of PID, it probably is not an original thought;
+          My kiln requires about 6% of output per 100C of temp differential(100C ~= 6% to hold temp, 1000C ~= 60% to hold temp).
+          tune:
+              After determining "window", do a test run to 500C, with 10 minute holds every 100C;
+              query the database to find the average output during the holds;
+              mine was about 6% per 100C.

+      Pterm:

+          Kp = 5;
+          An amount proportional to desired change in temp;
+          this was an intuitive gues that worked

+      Iterm:

+          Ki = 1;
+          Imin = -25;
+          Imax = 25;
+          Accumlitive error, corrects for past errors in (Cterm + Pterm);
+          I look at it as incremental change in output to correct for error of (Cterm + Pterm);
+          To reduce iIterm "Windup", Iterm is limited by (Imin <= Iterm <+ Imax).

+      Dterm:

+          Kd = 25;
+          rate of change in error, d;
+          Dterm needs to beable to cancel Item, another intuitive guess.

+      Output:

+          output = (Cterm + Pterm + Iterm + Dterm);
+          output is a percentage and therefore constrained by (0 <= output <= 100)

+      Window:

+          determined by kiln response time (how long it takes to finish reacting to input) window = 30
+          bump test

+              turning on kiln for 30 seconds;
+              record temp every 10 seconds
+              tau_temp = .75(hi_temp - start-temp)
+              window ~= 1/4 (time at tau+temp)